How It Works

 The system runs daily, autonomously.
 It crawls municipal portals, classifies documents, resolves entities to public company tickers, scores signals, and delivers qualified leads.
 Self-healing automation detects when a municipality changes its website and adapts.
 A reward-based learning system tracks which automated actions succeed and evolves strategy over time.
 When a fix works for one town, the system propagates it to similar towns with decaying confidence by similarity.

 The pipeline doesn't just collect data.
 It files records requests, processes responses, follows up on non-responses, onboards new jurisdictions, retrains its own classifiers, and evaluates the business value of every action it takes.
-Every day it runs, it gets better at running.
+Every day it runs, it gets better at locating things.